 Classic Dark Brown

 Joan Smalls has the bedhead of our dreams.
 Her carefree, voluminous dark hair has subtle highlights around her face and towards the ends of her locks.
+The color really brings out her brown eyes.

 Dark Golden Brown

 Mindy Kaling's chocolate locks have a glowing bronde balayage that gives this native Bostonian a west-coast vibe.
+It also flatters her skin's warm undertones.

 Deep Rich Brunette